didillysquat/VTK2022/README.md

 The DESeq2 documentation is fantastic and I would suggest you open it up now and follow along.
 To create the first figure from the paper we'll be using some of the standard approaches in this document.

+> **Exercise**: Follow along with me or with the DESeq2 documentation to produce a heat map similar to the one in Bostrom et al for the HeLa cells in the different cell cycle stages.